henrybennett94/Blog-It/README.md

 ### Resolved Bugs

 #### Paragraph Tag Validation
-An HTML validation error was identified in post_detail.html when using the W3C Validator, specifically involving an unclosed <p> tag within the post content section.
+An HTML validation error was identified in post_detail.html when using the W3C Validator, specifically involving an unclosed paragraph tag within the post content section.

 Resolution:
-To address this, the post content has been wrapped in a <div> element instead of a <p> tag.
+To address this, the post content has been wrapped in a div element instead of a paragraph tag.
 This change resolves the validation issue while maintaining the intended structure and styling for the content.

 <img src="staticfiles/images/readme_images/bugs/ptag1.png" alt="Unclosed paragraph tag">
 <img src="staticfiles/images/readme_images/bugs/ptag2.png" alt="Unclosed paragraph tag detail">